Redback-Operations/redback-documentation/README.md

 [View site here](https://redback-operations.github.io/redback-documentation/)

+## Prerequisites

+- Git
+- Node.js
+- docusaurus npm package
+- yarn npm package
+- IDE, browser, and terminal of your choice
+- Git credentials configured on your machine

 ## Page creation

 To create a new doc section, duplicate `docs/example`.
 This folder contains an example for the top level folder, as well as individual pages.
 The `lorem.md` file demonstrates appropriate heading style.